mui/material-ui/docs/src/pages/careers/designer.md

 ## About the company

 MUI started with Material UI, the most successful React implementation of Google's Material Design.
-It has gained a large following, not only due to its fidelity to Material Design, but also because of the number of components, its carefully designed component API, its obsession with details, and community engagement.
+We have gained a large following, thanks to our focus on Material Design fidelity, our obsession with details, on offering a large number of components, our community engagement, and by carefully improving the DX.
 Today, countless teams and organizations rely on our open-source libraries to build their design system.

 A couple of years ago, we started to expand our suite of products.